The 7 Commandments of Long Distance Relationships

 It’s amazing how 2,500 miles can change the dynamic of a relationship.

-You would think that we were practicing for a presidential debate every phone call.
+You would think we were practicing for a presidential debate every phone call.

 I will never forget one day when we were arguing, and I just started laughing at how ridiculous we were!

-Eventually, after an amazing amount of time, listening, patience – and yes, practice – we were able to figure out the distance.
-This past May, Melissa and I celebrated our 11th year wedding anniversary.
+Eventually, after an amazing amount of time, listening, patience – and yes, practice – we figured out how to manage the distance.

 There were times friends, that I didn’t think we would be together for eleven more minutes, let alone married for 11 years with two beautiful children.

-But thanks to these ‘commandments’, we knew how to make long distance work.
-I hope these would also do well for you:
+But thanks to these ‘commandments,’ we knew how to make long-distance work.

-Without this tip, none of the other tips matter.
-Understand ONE very important thing: your significant other is not with you!
+Understand one very important thing: your significant other is not with you!

-So when you talk about your day, what happened, etc. give them more detail than a Stephen King novel.
+So when you talk about your day, what happened, etc. give them more detail than in a Stephen King novel.

-As guys, we tend to give amazing insight about our day with such gems like “It was good“.
-Well, that’s not good enough!
+As guys, we give amazing insight about our day with gems like “It was good.”

-We are amazing at waiting to talk – but how many of us actually listen?
+We are amazing at wanting to talk – but how many of us actually listen?

-When your girlfriend says something like “I wish we could see each other for Christmas“, make a note of it.
+When your girlfriend says something like “I wish we could see each other for Christmas,” make a note of it.

-Even if you can’t make it out there, maybe you can send her a video on Christmas of you opening her present, or use Facetime with her.
+Even if you can’t make it out there, maybe you can send her a video on Christmas of you opening her present or use FaceTime with her.

 Listen, my friends!